PoreddyLohithReddy/DataScience_Project/Data Science Project/Data/ReadMe.txt

 The dataset contains 16 columns and approximately 16446 rows.
 Each row represents a single video game and includes information such as the game's title, release year, platform, genre, publisher, and sales data in North America, Europe, Japan, and other regions.

 The columns in the dataset are as follows:

-- Rank: Ranking of the game based on global sales
 - Name: The name of the game
 - Platform: The console/platform on which the game was released
 - Year_of_Release: The year the game was released